RX-M/kubecon-eu-2019/step06/README.md

 You will be taken to a very simple dashboard that reports the amount of Pods currently reporting Up status to the cluster's master Prometheus instance.

-Its nice to be able to monitpor things but we are still missing two legs of the observability stool, tracking logs and tracing calls, let's start by looking at log management with fluentd: [../step07/README.md](../step07/README.md)
+Its nice to be able to monitor things but we are still missing two legs of the observability stool, tracking logs and tracing calls, let's start by looking at log management with Fluentd: [../step07/README.md](../step07/README.md)

 <br>